Govn-OS/GovnOS/README.md

 ## Install ##

-Unpack "govnos" folder to disk root so that the EFI folder is at the root of the disk
+Unpack "govnos" archive to disk root so that the EFI folder and LICENSE is at the root of the disk